How can I participate?

 What are the Selection Criteria?

-- Strategic value: Proposed clusters in the 2018 Target Areas will receive special consideration (Announced in the Valley News, January, 2018).
+Strategic value: Proposed clusters in the 2019 Target Areas will receive special consideration (Announced in the Valley News).

 When will I be told if my Block is approved?